tabrezdal/tabrezdal-github-overview/README.md

 ## About Me - Tabrez Dal

 👋 Hello!
-I'm Tabrez Dal, a passionate React JS Developer and UI/UX Designer with 5 years of hands-on experience in the IT industry.
-I'm also the proud founder of "TZ Creation," a thriving remote startup that focuses on delivering exceptional design and development solutions.
+I'm [Tabrez Dal](https://tabrez.tzcreation.in/), a passionate React JS Developer and UI/UX Designer with 5 years of hands-on experience in the IT industry.
+I'm also the proud [founder of TZ Creation](https://ceo.tzcreation.in), a thriving remote startup that focuses on delivering exceptional design and development solutions.

 ### 🛠️ Tech Enthusiast
 I'm deeply enthusiastic about technology and have dedicated my career to mastering the art of creating engaging and user-centric web experiences.
 My journey began in the IT industry, where I've honed my skills in React JS development and UI/UX design.
 My proficiency in these domains enables me to seamlessly bridge the gap between functionality and aesthetics, crafting digital solutions that not only work flawlessly but also captivate users.